derat/twittuh/README.md

 [Dockerfile](./Dockerfile) in this repository builds a container image that runs an instance of `twittuh` listening for HTTP `GET` requests on port 8080.
 Tor is also installed.
 The HTTP endpoint accepts `user`, `format`, and `skipUsers` query parameters corresponding to the similarly-named flags.
+It returns a 401 error if the user has restricted their tweets to followers (i.e. "These Tweets are protected").

 When executed in this directory, the following command uses [Cloud Build] to build a container and submit it to the [Container Registry].